benmoseley/seismic-simulation-wavenet/README.md

 This repository reproduces the results of the paper: *[Fast approximate simulation of seismic waves with deep learning](https://arxiv.org/abs/1807.06873), NeurIPS 2018, B. Moseley, A. Markham and T. Nissen-Meyer*.

-Our dataset is also provided; see the workshop notebook for examples on how to use this code.
+Our dataset is also provided, as well as a workshop notebook showing examples on how to run this code.

 Last updated: Jan 2019